sbgisen/kachaka-api-for-openrmf/README.md

-# Kachaka-Zenoh Integration
+# Kachaka-Zenoh

 ## Brief Description
 Kachaka-Zenoh Integration is a powerful software solution designed to bridge the gap between the Kachaka API and Zenoh networking layer, facilitating seamless communication and data exchange in robotics applications.
 This project enables efficient, real-time robot management by publishing crucial robot data to Zenoh topics and subscribing to commands intended for robotic control.

 ## Features
 - **Real-Time Data Publishing**: Publishes robot's pose, current map name, and command state to specific Zenoh topics.